PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 | Fully connected		| Input = 84.
 Output = 43    |

-The first CNN model I added one more fully connected layer and also the number of output neurons for the convnet layers was less
+1) For the first initial CNN model I added one more fully connected layer and also the number of output neurons for the convnet layers was less

-I increased the number of output neurons of the convent layer so that more features of the training data are learned quickly during training phase.
+2) I increased the number of output neurons of the 2 convnet layers so that more features of the training data are learned quickly during training phase.

 The validation accuracy did not reach beyond the benchamark 93 % even after training for 50 epochs with the first architecture
 Hence I made the changes mentioned above in the final CNN architecture.

-Dropout was one more addition I made to the final architecture with probability set to 0.5 to tackle overfitting during training
+3) Dropout was one more addition I made to the final architecture with probability set to 0.5 to tackle overfitting during training on top of the maxpooled and RELU'ed output of the second ConvNet Layer

-I used a batch size of 64 so that learning of the model happnens quicker in a comparatively less number of epochs of 50
+4) I used a batch size of 64 so that learning of the model happnens quicker in a comparatively less number of epochs of 50

-I also lowered the learning rate from .001 to 1.0e-4 for stabilizing the learning of the model
+5) I also lowered the learning rate from .001 to 1.0e-4 for stabilizing the learning of the model

 Finally I achieved the following results :
 1) Validation Accuracy = 0.936